 Mix the Oils

-When the solid oil has completely melted, pour the liquid oils into the pan and stir together.
+When the solid oil has completely melted, pour the liquid oils into the pan and stir it together.
 Take the oil’s temperature with your digital thermometer.
-Also take the temperature of the lye water — ideally, they should be within 10 degrees of one another.
+Also, take the temperature of the lye water — ideally, they should be within 10 degrees of one another.

-Pour the calendula infused lye water into the pan of oils, flower petals and all.
-Now dip your stick (immersion) blender into the pan and while off use it like a spoon to stir the oils and lye water together.
-Bring the blender to the middle of your pan and at a stand still, turn it on for a few seconds.
+Pour the calendula infused lye solution into the pan of oils, flower petals, and all.
+Now dip your stick (immersion) blender into the pan and while off use it as a spoon to stir the oils and lye water together.
+Bring the blender to the middle of your pan and at a standstill, turn it on for a few seconds.
 Stop and then use it (turned off) like a spoon to stir the soap together.
 Keep doing this until the soap thickens to ‘Trace’.